 When you bring your new puppy home, it’ll be around 8-12 weeks old untrained or approximately 5 months of age trained.
-While weaning off mother’s milk is already taken care of at around 8 weeks of age, mealtimes will be an important learning curve for you and your pup, along with potty training, playtime and house training.
+While weaning off mother’s milk is already taken care of at around 8 weeks of age, a puppy feeding schedule will be an important learning curve for you and your pup, along with potty training, playtime and house training.

 When it comes to balanced nutrition, the first year of your dog’s life sets it up for how it approaches food intake, sticking to a regular feeding routine and ensuring it’s a healthy weight.